Miss Workplace Drama While You're WFH? These Books Will Tide You Over.

-My favorite kind of books center on close-knit groups whose lives become enmeshed and whose secrets and agendas get all bunched up and tangled.
+My favourite kind of books centre on close-knit groups whose lives become enmeshed and whose secrets and agendas get all bunched up and tangled.
 That's why the office (remember that place???), where everyone: work wives, frenemies, rivals, crushes, secret hookups, are forced into the same room five days a week?
 Now that is a crucible for interpersonal drama.

 That’s why I set my sophomore thriller, The Herd (out 3/24), in an exclusive all-female co-working space in New York City.
 The Herd (emphasis on the H-E-R) is upended when Eleanor, its beautiful and enigmatic founder, disappears the night of a glitzy press conference, leaving her three best-friends-slash-coworkers scrambling to find her, before they lose their careers, their friendships... and maybe even their lives.